cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Elliptic curves {#bg-curves}

-The following is a brief definition of elliptic curves, with an emphasis on defining important parameters and their relation to encoding.
+The following is a brief definition of elliptic curves, with an emphasis on important parameters and their relation to hashing to curves.

 Let F be the finite field GF(q) of prime characteristic p.
-For most applications, F is a prime field, in which case q=p, otherwise q=p^m for an integer m>1.
+In most cases F is a prime field, so q=p.
+Otherwise, F is a field extension, so q=p^m for an integer m > 1.
+This document assumes that elements of field extensions are written in a primitive element or polynomial basis, i.e., as vectors of m elements of GF(p) where vector elements are written in ascending order by degree.
+For example, if q=p^2 and the primitive element basis is {1, i}, then the vector (a, b) corresponds to the element a + b * i.

-Elliptic curves can be represented by equations of different standard forms, including, but not limited to Weierstrass, Montgomery, and Edwards.
-Each of these variants correspond to a different category of curve equation.
+An elliptic curve E is specified by a cubic equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.
+Each of these forms defines a category of curve equations that is sometimes called a "curve shape."
-Certain encoding functions may have requirements on the curve form, the characteristic of the field, and the parameters of the curve.

-An elliptic curve E is specified by an equation and a finite field F. The curve E forms a group, whose elements are points who satisfy the curve equation, and the coordinates of a point are elements of F. As a group, E has order n, which is the number of points on the curve.
-For security reasons, it is a strong requirement that all cryptographic operations take place in a prime order group.
-However, not all elliptic curves generate groups of prime order.
+The curve E forms an algebraic group whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F. This group has order n, meaning that there are n distinct points (x, y).
+In general, security of cryptographic primitives requires using a group of prime order.
-For example, some elliptic curves have order n = h * r, where r is a large prime, and h is a non-negative integer known as the cofactor.
-Thus, one may wish an encoding that returns points on a subgroup of order r.
-To this end, the cofactor clearing process consists on multiplying a point P on E by the cofactor h, this guarantees that hP is a point belonging to a subgroup of order r.
+However, not all elliptic curves induce groups of prime order: most elliptic curves have order n = h * r, where r is a large prime and h is a non-negative integer called the cofactor.
+Thus, for cryptographic applications a hash function to the curve E should return points in the subgroup of order r.
+For a point not in the prime-order subgroup, the process of mapping to a point in the prime-order subgroup is called clearing the cofactor; we discuss this process in {{cofactor-clearing}}.

+Certain encoding functions restrict the curve shape, the characteristic of the field, and/or the parameters of the curve.
+For each encoding, this document lists the relevant restrictions.

 Summary of quantities: